cmichBb/sis-powershell/README.md

 # SIS-PowerShell

-A PowerShell Module for interacting with SIS Integrations in Blackboard Learn
+(Eventually) A PowerShell Module for interacting with SIS Integrations in Blackboard Learn (but for now a collection of PowerShell scipts to do so)

 This is still very much an early work-in-progress.
 Please submit issues as you find them, and (obviously, I hope) feel free to make pull requests, forks etc.